Spiritual Gift Series

 4.3 The Hand of Jesus.
 Jesus used His hands to touch people and heal them (Matthew 8:3, Page ).
 In Acts 4:24, the believers lifted their voices to God with one accord saying, in part, “while You extend Your hand to heal (“ἴασιν“) and signs and wonders (“σημεῖα καὶ τέρατα“) take place through Your holy servant Jesus.”
-We see the wonderful way that God described the healing power flowing through hand of Jesus as the apostles healed in the name of Jesus, the holy servant of God.
-Whenever anyone receives healing, they should always see the hand of Jesus touching them.
+We see the wonderful way that God described the healing power flowing through the God’s hands as the apostles healed in the name of Jesus, the holy servant of God (Acts 4:30).
+Whenever anyone receives healing, they should always see the hand of God touching them.

 4.5 Say to the Sick.
 As the disciples were to heal (“θεραπεύετε“) the sick (“ἀσθενεῖς”) in the cities where they went, the disciples were also to link explicitly the healing with the proclamation that the kingdom of God has come near to you (Luke 10:9, Page 1618).
 The healing of the physical body by the power of God must never stand alone, because the healing must be simultaneously and explicitly linked to the the kingdom of God.
 While many people “speak healing” to people, Jesus commanded His disciples to speak of the kingdom of God while healing people.